ManishaMakvana/tick-toc-toe/README.md

 # tick-toc-toe
 This is my first repository project Tick-Toc-Toe.
 <br>
-Using html, css and javascript.
+Using html, css and javascript language.